FAQ

 How much disk space do memories use?

-Memories are small — each is a single JSON file (~1-5 KB).
-Even with thousands of memories, the entire .aide/ directory is typically under 50 MB.
+Memories are small: each is a single JSON file, typically 1-5 KB.
+Even with thousands of memories, the entire .aide/ directory is usually under 50 MB.

 Can I share memories across projects?